Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Variants of adiabatic gluing

 The limit of moduli spaces of $J$-holomorphic $\left( k+1\right) $-gons ending on $\left( L_{\varepsilon f_{0}},\cdots ,L_{\varepsilon f_{k}}\right) $\ \ as $\varepsilon \rightarrow 0$ consists of \textquotedblleft cluster complexes\textquotedblright , which are $J$-holomorphic discs $u_{i}$ ending on $L$ connected with \emph{gradient flow trees} $\chi _{j}$ on $L$.
 In \cite {FO}, the gluing from gradient flow trees $\chi _{j}$ to \textquotedblleft thin\textquotedblright\ $J$-holomorphic polygons was known.
 The gluing of \textquotedblleft thin\textquotedblright\ $J$-holomorphic polygon with \textquotedblleft thick\textquotedblright\ $J$-holomorphic discs $u_{i}$ locally is the same as the case of pearl complex as above.

 Again, we do not have the surjectivity part in the gluing theorem.
 The reasons are similar to Hamiltonian case.
-The multicovering is the essential difficulty, and we also need the joint point to be immersed to prove surjectivity.
-However, for pearl complex moduli spaces of virtual dimension $0,1$ for monotone Lagrangian submanifolds, in Proposition 3.13 of \cite{biran-cornea} it has been proved that the $J$-holomorphic discs in pearl complex are Fredholm regular, simple (non-multicovering) and with absolutely distinct, provided $\left( J,f\right) $ is generic.
+The multi-covering is the essential difficulty.
+In addition we also need the joint point to be immersed to prove this surjectivity.
+However these are not issues for the pearl complex moduli spaces of virtual dimension $0,1$ for monotone Lagrangian submanifolds, since it has been proved in \cite[Proposition 3.13]{biran-cor-1} that the $J$-holomorphic discs in the pearl complex are Fredholm regular, simple (or non-multicovering) and with disjoint images, provided $\left( J,f\right) $ is generic.
 Then, for simple $J$-holomorphic discs, relative version (with Lagrangian boundary condition) of Theorem 2.6 in \cite{oh-zhu2} implies that the condition of existence of non-immersed point on some $J$-holomorphic disk of the pearl complex cut down the dimension of pearl complex moduli space by $ \mathop{\kern0pt{\rm dim}}\nolimits M-2$, provided $\left( J,f\right) $ is generic.
 So with non-immersed condition the moduli space will have negative dimension if $ \mathop{\kern0pt{\rm dim}}\nolimits M\geq 4$.
 When $ \mathop{\kern0pt{\rm dim}}\nolimits M=2$, \ $M$ is a Riemann surface, and the $J$-holomorphic discs are just discs on surfaces $M$ with embedded boundary curve $L$.
-If the $J$-holomorphic disc is simple, by Riemann mapping theorem it is immersed.
+If the $J$-holomorphic disk is simple, by Riemann mapping theorem it is immersed.
 Hence we have

 \begin{cor} Let $(M,\omega )$ be monotone and $L\subset (M,\omega )$ a monotone Lagrangian submanifold.
 Then for generic $\left( J,f\right) ,$ all $J$ -holomorphic discs in pearl complex moduli spaces of virtual dimension $0,1$ , are simple, Fredholm regular and immersed. \end{cor}